barnerburner/TidyDataProject/CodeBook.md

 Id numbers for study participants, ranging from 1 to 30.
 ###"Activity"
 (class: character)
-The six classes of activities done by study participants.
+The six types of activities done by study participants.
 "LAYING"             "SITTING"            "STANDING"
 "WALKING"            "WALKING_DOWNSTAIRS" "WALKING_UPSTAIRS"
 #####[1] "OverallTimeBodyAccelerometerMean()-X-axis"